DuxfordSBD/duxfordsbd.github.io/participating/register.md

 By entering you confirm that you will abide by [our general rules][general_rules] and [childrens rules][childrens_rules] or [adult rules][adults_rules], depending on which race you will compete in.

-Cheques should be made payable to **'Duxford Charity Derby'** and payment should be sent to **Peter Stribling, 16 Grange Road, Duxford, CB22 4QE** no later than 31st August 2019.
-Alternatively you can use our [CRUK fundraising page][4] to pay the entry fee, just be sure to include your team name and that the donation is for race entry in the message you provide.
+You can pay your entry fee by using our [CRUK fundraising page][4].
+Just be sure to include your team name and that the donation is for race entry in the message you provide.
+Alternatively payment by cheque is possible.
+Please contact us for more information.
+Payment should be recieved no later than 31st August 2022.

 If you would prefer to fill out a paper copy of the team registration form this can be downloaded [here][5].